 Available as an add-on subscription in: Enterprise, Performance, and Unlimited Editions.
-Requires purchasing Salesforce Shield.
-Available in Developer Edition at no charge for orgs created in Summer '15 and later.
+Requires purchasing Salesforce Shield or Shield Platform Encryption.
+Available in Developer Edition at no charge.

 What Other Data Elements Can I Encrypt?

 In addition to standard and custom field data and files, Shield Platform Encryption supports other Salesforce data.
 You can encrypt CRM Analytics datasets, Chatter fields, fields in the Salesforce B2B Commerce managed package, and more.